Diborane(2): Synthesis

-Structure and Properties
+Structure and properties

 A combination of experimental and theoretical data has been used to determine the structure and properties of diborane(2).

-Theoretical data found that the molecule has a ^{3}Σ^{-}_{g} ground state conformation, indicating a particular orientation with threefold rotational symmetry and a vertical mirror plane.
+Theoretical data found that the molecule has a ^{3}Σ_{g}^{−} ground state, indicating a particular orientation with threefold rotational symmetry and a vertical mirror plane.
 It maintains its structure when rotated 180 degrees about an axis perpendicular to the mirror plane, and has a D_{∞}h symmetry point group.

 This theoretical data was confirmed experimentally, which found the molecule to be linear with a triplet ground state, as revealed by electron paramagnetic resonance.
 The study noted that the molecule is similar to acetylene, with one electron removed from each of the pi molecular orbitals.
 Therefore, the molecular orbital diagram contains electrons in three orbitals; including a sigma bonding orbital with paired electrons at the lowest energy level, and two degenerate pi bonding orbitals that each have an unpaired electron.
 Thus, the B-B bond has a partial double bond character, explaining the high reactivity of these compounds.